ZacksMohawk/StreamAMGTest/README.md

 The reason for choosing Node.js as the tech for this task is the speed at which prototypes can be rapidly spun up.
 Also, the number of instances of Node.js apps that can be run simultaneously on any given laptop is very high, which is crucial when trying to produce a proof of concept for a potentially large architecture

 The reason for skipping the more basic unit tests within the Node.js application at this point, and going straight to automated testing with an external application, is that it guarantees consistent testing against an API that is likely to be refactored or removed entirely in favour of a different tech.
 Also, running tests externally makes more sense when testing an entire architecture

+The choice of MongoDB was for its flexibility in storing and handling data of varying sizes (eg. holding arrays of all different sizes in the categories field), and also its availability on multiple cloud platforms

+Note also that I have not Dockerised any of the architecture because, from a speed-of-development perspective, it's preferred at this stage to be able to run and re-run things immediately